Site search

 Facial Hair Friday: The Curiously Facial Hairless Members of Lincoln’s Cabinet

+Today's post comes from Nikita Buley, an intern in the National Archives Office of Strategy and Communications.
 In the late 1700s, as Americans fought for their independence, most men were clean-shaven.
 As we moved into the 1800s, however, facial hair—elaborate facial hair, at that—came back into style.
 Despite this shift, many men remained clean-shaven.
-A smooth face was often considered more professional and refined, but facial hair denoted ruggedness.
-It is not [...]
+A … Continue reading Facial Hair Friday: The Curiously Facial Hairless Members of Lincoln’s Cabinet

 Facial Hair Friday: Mustaches and Moral Turpitude